10 Health & Safety Tips for Safety Managers

 - Reduce errors: When workers know what to do—and how to do it—they are less prone to errors, mistakes, and mishaps

 Good to know: Cleaning work areas and removing hazards can help cut the number of slips, trips, and falls.
-According to the Bureau of Labor Statistics, 238,610 cases involving slips, trips, and falls were recorded in 2015.
+227,760 cases involving slips, trips, and falls were recorded in 2017 *According to the Bureau of Labor Statistics.